TheAldex/fast-react-code/README.md

-# fast-react-code README
+# react-code-snippets README

-This is the README for your extension "fast-react-code".
+This is the README for your extension "react-code-snippets".
 After writing up a brief description, we recommend including the following sections.

 ## Features